vitar/clrf/src/en/practice/p04-diagnostic-light.md

 After filling it out individually, discuss together:

-- Where the selected conditions and needs overlap.
+- Where the selected conditions and needs overlap, where they differ.
-- Where they differ.
 - What each person does well and where support is needed.
 - Read your short answers to each other.